20 March 2023

 ii.
 Speedy Exit – for those founders who wish to get an easy, hassle free exit from their businesses, this seems the best bet.
 The entire process is smooth and quicker as compared to the traditional exit mechanisms and completed within 4-6 weeks.

 iii.
 Legacy and Goodwill – the most important thing any founder could be worried about is the brand image and the goodwill attached.
-The Thrasio Model focusses on scaling up the acquired businesses and also smoothening the supply chain.
+The Thrasio Model focuses on scaling up the acquired businesses and also smoothening the supply chain.
 With this being the main objective of these startups, the interest of the founders in terms of brand image is protected.

 Cons